srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 ![Figure 1-2](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/1-2.png)

 I have annotated the positions corresponding to DP ROM, APB-AP, and Cluster level ROM Table in Figure 1-1 in the upper middle.
 The 'Host' in SSE-710 refers to the AP (Application Processor) Compared to Figure 1-1, there are more Host ROMs and EXTDBGROMs on the path from DP to Host CPU.
 The former can not only point to the Cluster level ROM Table, but also to the Core sight component in the AP subsystem (roughly the green part in the dashed box in Figure 0-2).
-The latter involves inserting a stage between DP ROM and MEM-APs, allowing DP ROM to not only point to MEM-APs, but also to GPIO or APBCOM (related to secure debugging, as discussed below).
+The latter involves inserting a stage between DP ROM and MEM-APs, allowing DP ROM to not only point to MEM-APs, but also to GPIO or APBCOM (related to secure debug, as discussed below).

 The TRM of Arm core will provide an external debug memory map.
 Taking A53[^5] as an example, it has a maximum of 4 cores in MPcore configuration, as shown in the following Figure 1-3.